Text-Only Instructions copyright 2026 by Lindy van der Merwe

 Fold as many as you like and use them as bookmarks wherever and whenever needed.

-This model is also an easy project for young kids to fold, decorate and use.
+This model is also an easy project for young kids to fold, decorate and use as party favors or last-minute gifts.

 If you are giving a book as a gift, this is the perfect way to lend it a personal touch.